Our Story

 In the years they have been in Knysna, George and Amy have seen God open doors for ministry in many ways, from theological education and church planting to community upliftment opportunities and skills training.
 They continue to enjoy fulfilling the mission God has called them to in South Africa.

-George David was born on January 26, 1999, and married his amazing wife, Sarah, on September 25, 2021.
+George David married his amazing wife, Sarah, in 2021.
 He enjoys playing piano, playing video games with his wife, and just about anything Marvel.
-He spends 8 hours a day crunching numbers for Riverside Logistics in Richmond, Virginia.
+He spends 8 hours a day crunching numbers for a logistics company.
 He serves in his church on youth staff and in music ministry.
 If he was stranded on an island, the one thing he would bring would be his full-scale metal Captain America shield because he could use it as a weapon and use it as a sled if it snowed.
 He also enjoys writing about himself in the third person.